 It adds to the feel

 I always try to add to the feel of my Roleplaying games. my podcasts are no different.
-One of the things I love about some of the TV shows I watch is that they will often have a restaurant of the bar that the characters will often visit. it almost becomes its own character.
+One of the things I love about some of the TV shows I watch is that they will often have a restaurant in the bar that the characters will often visit. it almost becomes its own character.
 Having something like this makes the world feel lived in.
 Makes the characters seem more alive.
 The idea that Arkady does have carrots on her big zapper burger makes her feel more real.

 So in your Roleplaying game .. think of how food or a restaurant might help flesh out your world for the players.